Average Weather in Puerto Escondido Mexico

-Puerto Escondido experiences very significant seasonal variation in the perceived humidity.
+Puerto Escondido experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 9.0 months, from March 16 to December 17, during which time the comfort level is muggy, oppressive, or miserable at least 54% of the time.
 The muggiest day of the year is June 22, with muggy conditions 99% of the time.